rrovetto/mereocausality/README.md

 # Mereocausality

 I develop a novel concept that I call "mereocausality" (and cognates such as "mereocausation", "mereotopological causality", etc.).
+I combine the concepts of parthood and causality to posit that of mereocausality, asking questions of causality of parts and their composed whole.
+'Mereo' is from the Greek 'μερος' or ‘part’, which is presently pronounced as 'meros'. 'αιτία' is Greek for 'cause'.

-### Scope
+## Scope
-Causality, mereology, topology, mereotopology, philosophy of these concepts and theories, formal ontological analysis thereof, knowledge representaiton applied to these topics, etc.
+Causality, mereology, topology, mereotopology, philosophy of these concepts and theories thereof, formal ontological and conceptual analysis thereof, knowledge representaiton applied to these topics, etc.

-### Purpose
+## Purpose
 - To contribute to the intellectual research and disciplines such as philosophy (generaL), philosophy of causality, mereology, philosophy of science, coneptual analysis, formal ontology, knowledge representation and reasoning, conceptual modeling, etc.
 - To explore and theorize about the intersection of causality and mereology (and topology).
 To posit theories or accounts thereof.
 - To potentially identify or posit metaphyiscal, formal ontological, and/or artifiical relations of what I call 'mereocausation'.

-### Status
+## Status
 - In progress, dependent on support
 - As a personal project, unfunded to date, support is needed.